nikbearbrown/mba-finance/chapters/08-time-value-of-money-ii-equal-multiple-payments.md

 ### Warm-up

-**8.1** Distinguish a perpetuity from an annuity.
-Distinguish an ordinary annuity from an annuity due.
+**8.1** A share of preferred stock pays a fixed annual dividend of $4.50.
+If the required return is 6%, what is the stock's price?
+If the required return rises to 9%, what is the new price?
+Explain in one sentence why the price moves in that direction.
+*(Tests: constant perpetuity formula and the inverse relationship between rate and price)*

-**8.2** Write the present-value formula for: (a) a constant perpetuity, (b) a growing perpetuity, (c) an ordinary annuity.
+**8.2** Write the present-value formula for an ordinary annuity.
 Define every variable.

-**8.3** Why is the present value of a perpetuity finite, even though the number of payments is infinite?
+Then explain in plain English what the present-value annuity factor represents and why it depends on $r$ and $n$ but not on $C$.
+*(Tests: annuity formula structure and conceptual understanding of the annuity factor)*

+**8.3** A stated annual rate of 12% is compounded monthly.
+Compute the effective annual rate.
+Then explain why the EAR is higher than the APR, and what the difference represents economically.
+*(Tests: EAR formula and the compounding intuition behind it)*

 ### Application

-**8.4** A preferred stock pays a $3.50 annual dividend.
-If the required rate of return is 6%, what is the price of the stock?
-If the required return rises to 8%, what is the new price?

-**8.5** You win a $5 million prize, payable as $250,000 per year for 20 years (ordinary annuity) starting next year.
-The lump-sum option is $3.5 million today.
+**8.4** You win a lottery prize of $600,000, payable as $60,000 per year for 10 years (ordinary annuity) starting next year.
+The lump-sum alternative is $420,000 today.

-(a) At a 7% discount rate, which option is worth more?
+(a) At a 6% discount rate, which option is worth more?
+Show your calculation.
-(b) At what discount rate are the two options equivalent?
-(c) Explain in plain English why the answer depends on the rate.

-**8.6** A $250,000 mortgage at 4.5% APR over 30 years.
+(b) At a 10% discount rate, which option is worth more?
+Show your calculation.
+(c) Find (by trial and error or algebra) the approximate crossover rate at which both options are equally valuable.
+(d) Explain what the crossover rate means in terms of investment alternatives.

+*(Tests: annuity PV formula, comparison with lump sum, and the meaning of the discount rate)*

+**8.5** You borrow $48,000 to buy a car at 5.4% APR (compounded monthly) over 48 months.

 (a) Compute the monthly payment.
-(b) How much interest is paid over the life of the loan?
+(b) Compute total interest paid over the life of the loan.
+(c) Build the first three rows and the last row of the amortization schedule (month, payment, interest portion, principal portion, remaining balance).
-(c) What's the loan balance after 60 monthly payments (i.e., 5 years)?
+(d) What is the outstanding loan balance after 24 payments?

+*(Tests: solving for payment C, and building/reading an amortization table)*

+**8.6** A growing perpetuity pays $5.00 next year and grows at 1.5% per year.
+The discount rate is 4%.

+(a) Compute the present value.
+(b) What happens to the present value if the growth rate rises to 3%?
+Compute the new value.
+(c) What happens if the discount rate falls to 2.5% while growth stays at 1.5%?
+Compute.
+(d) Which change — in (b) or (c) — has a larger effect on present value?
+What does that tell you about which variable matters more?

+*(Tests: growing perpetuity formula and sensitivity to changes in r vs. g)*

 ### Synthesis

-**8.7** A friend's credit card has an APR of 22.99%.
-Compute the effective annual rate assuming daily compounding.
-Then compute how long a $10,000 balance would take to double if no payments were made.
-Use the rule of 72 to cross-check.

-**8.8** Pension fund management.
-Your firm's pension obligations require paying out $2 million per year forever (well, effectively forever — for the foreseeable future of the firm) at a current discount rate of 4%.
-The firm has $40 million in pension assets.

-(a) What is the present value of the obligation?
-(b) Is the pension fully funded?
-(c) If the discount rate falls to 3%, what happens to the pension's funded status?
+**8.7** A 35-year-old plans to retire at 65 and wants to withdraw $6,000 per month for 25 years in retirement.
+Assume a 6% annual return throughout.

+(a) How large a nest egg is needed at age 65 to fund the withdrawals?
+(b) What annual savings amount, starting today and ending at age 65, would accumulate to that nest egg?
+(c) Suppose the person waits until age 45 to start saving.
+What annual savings amount is now required?
+Explain the difference intuitively.

+*(Tests: two-phase retirement planning — distribution phase PV, then accumulation phase FV — and the compounding cost of delay)*

+**8.8** A credit card has an APR of 21.99%, compounded daily.
+A store card has an APR of 24.99%, compounded monthly.

+(a) Compute the EAR for each card.
+(b) Which card is more expensive?
+By how much in annual interest on a $5,000 balance?
+(c) Explain why you cannot compare the two APRs directly to determine which is more expensive.

+*(Tests: EAR computation and the limits of APR as a comparison metric)*

 ### Challenge

-**8.9** Two mortgage offers on a $500,000 home (after 20% down).
+**8.9** Two mortgage offers on a $400,000 home (after 20% down, so $320,000 borrowed):

-- Offer A: 30 years at 6.0% APR, no points.
+- Offer A: 30 years at 6.5% APR, no points.
-- Offer B: 15 years at 5.0% APR, no points.
+- Offer B: 15 years at 5.75% APR, no points.

 (a) Compute monthly payments for each.
 (b) Compute total interest paid over the life of each loan.
+(c) Compute the loan balance remaining after 5 years for each.
+(d) Suppose you plan to sell the house in 7 years.
+Recalculate which offer costs less in total (payments made minus balance remaining at year 7).
+Does your answer change from (b)?
-(c) Argue which is the better choice and what assumption your argument depends on.
+(e) Defend your mortgage recommendation and name the one assumption your argument most depends on.

-**8.10** Build an Excel amortization schedule for a $100,000 loan at 5% APR over 10 years (monthly payments).
-Use Excel formulas (not hard-coded values) so the schedule updates if you change the rate or term.
-What happens to the total interest paid if you pay an extra $100 per month?
-Quantify in dollars and years saved.
+*(Tests: annuity payment computation, amortization, total cost analysis, and sensitivity of the recommendation to holding-period assumptions)*

+**8.10** Your chosen company pays (or has recently paid) a dividend.
+Using the company's actual dividend data from its most recent 10-K:

+(a) Compute the five-year geometric average dividend growth rate.
+(b) Apply the Gordon growth model at three combinations of $r$ and $g$ of your choosing.
+Display as a 3×3 sensitivity table (three values of $r$ across columns, three values of $g$ down rows — nine valuations total).
+(c) Compare your range of modeled prices to the current stock price.
+Where does the model suggest the stock is fairly valued, overvalued, or undervalued?
+(d) Identify the single assumption your valuation is most sensitive to — and explain what would have to be true about the company for that assumption to hold.

+*(Tests: Gordon growth model applied to real data, sensitivity analysis, and critical evaluation of model assumptions)*

 ---

-## Chapter summary

-- **Perpetuities** pay an equal stream forever.
-Present value: $PV = C/r$ (constant) or $PV = C/(r-g)$ (growing).
-- **Annuities** pay an equal stream for a finite number of periods.
-  - Ordinary annuity (payments at end of period):
-    - $PV = C \times \frac{1 - (1+r)^{-n}}{r}$
-    - $FV = C \times \frac{(1+r)^n - 1}{r}$
-  - Annuity due (payments at beginning of period): multiply by $(1+r)$.
-- **Loan amortization** decomposes each payment into interest and principal.
-Early payments are interest-heavy; late payments are principal-heavy.
-- **Stated vs. effective rates**: $EAR = (1 + r_\text{period})^m - 1$.
-Always convert before comparing rates with different compounding frequencies.

----

 ## What would change my mind

 The chapter argues that annuity and perpetuity formulas are the right tools for valuing equal-payment streams.
-The reading would have to revise if (a) a closed-form valuation method emerged that handled both equal and unequal payments uniformly without the case-by-case approach this chapter teaches — some derivatives-pricing approaches do this in continuous time, but they're more complex than the closed-form annuity formulas; for introductory pedagogy the simpler approach wins, or (b) the underlying assumption of constant rates over the life of an annuity broke down so frequently in practice that the formulas became misleading.
-Real loans do have variable-rate features, but the fixed-rate annuity model remains the dominant one in consumer finance.
+Two revisions would shake this.
+First, if continuous-time pricing methods became the standard introductory framework — they handle equal and unequal payments uniformly — the case-by-case structure here would feel redundant.
+For introductory pedagogy, the closed-form simplicity still wins.
+Second, if variable-rate loans became dominant in consumer finance rather than a minority, the fixed-rate annuity model would mislead more often than it helps.
+Neither shift has materialized.

 ## Still puzzling

-The cleanest unresolved question this chapter sets up is *what discount rate to use for an annuity*.
-For the lottery example, I used 9%, then 6%, and got opposite answers.
-Which one is right?
-The textbook answer is "your opportunity cost of capital" — what you'd earn on the money in your next-best alternative.
-But that requires me to know my own personal investment opportunities and risk tolerance.
-In practice, most people are sloppy about this, and the answer they get is whatever the assumed rate happens to produce.
-Honest financial advisors say so.
-I'll come back to this in Chapter 17 (WACC) and Chapter 11 (DCF discount rate) where the question of "what rate?" is dragged into the open.
+The puzzle the chapter doesn't resolve: what discount rate to actually use.
+The lottery calculation got opposite answers at 9% versus 6%, and both rates are defensible for different people.
+The annuity formula doesn't choose the rate — it only translates a rate into a value.
+Choosing the right rate requires knowing your own opportunity cost of capital, and most people are imprecise about this.
+The formula makes the ambiguity explicit rather than resolving it.
+We return to the question of "what rate?" directly in Chapters 14 and 17.

 ---

 ## Connections forward

-- **Chapter 9** extends to streams of *unequal* payments — the general TVM case.
+- **Chapter 9** extends to streams of unequal payments — the general TVM case.
 - **Chapter 10** uses annuity + single-payment math to price bonds.
 - **Chapter 11** uses the growing perpetuity formula (Gordon model) to value stocks.
 - **Chapter 16** uses NPV (net present value of unequal cash flow streams) for capital budgeting.
 - **Chapter 17** computes WACC, the firm's discount rate.

----

 ---